BMW M42: S42B20

 The racing version of the M42 engine is called the S42 and was used in BMW's 320 4-door touring car, participating in the German Super Tourenwagen Cup.
 Compared with the M42, the S42 has individual throttle bodies, the displacement increased to 1999 cc, two fuel injectors per cylinder, an increased compression ratio and a different cylinder head.
 The valve cover and airbox were made from carbon fiber and the lubrication system used a dry sump.

 In 1994, the initial version of the S42B20 engine produced 280 PS.
 Outputs gradually increased to 320 PS for the final version in 1997.

 Timing system revisions

-The earliest versions of the M42 developed problems with the camshaft chain drive.
+The earliest versions of the M42 developed problems with the timing chain.
 The hydraulic tensioner, chain guides, idler wheel and rear lower chain case were updated to resolve wear problems experienced in the early versions of the M42.
 The updated cam chain tensioner is shared with that of the later M44 engine.

 In September 1993, BMW redesigned the M42's timing chain guide rails, replacing the occasionally troublesome lower idler gear with a curved nylon guide rail.
 The idler gear's retaining bolt could break away from the timing case, often taking a chunk of alloy timing case with it.